GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 Quantum circuits provide a natural setting for tensor network representations, where quantum gates are represented as tensors and quantum states as vectors.
 This mapping allows us to efficiently simulate quantum circuits using tensor network contraction algorithms.
 ])

+= Quantum circuit simulation
-== Basic quantum circuit simulation
+== Quantum states and quantum gates
 In quantum computing, a quantum state initialized to $|0 angle.r^(times.circle n)$ can be represented as a direct product of $n$ vectors:
 #figure(canvas({
   import draw: *